kizniche/Mycodo/README.txt

 SETUP
 Create login credentials for the web interface:
 1. Uncomment line 25 of auth.php and load it in your browser.
-2. Enter a name and click submit
+2. Enter a name and click submit.
 3. Copy the Hash from the next page and replace the warning in the quotes of $Password1 or $Password2 of auth.php.
 4. Change the user name in auth.php and recomment line 25.